lincketheo/FFT/README.md

 # FFT
-My implementation of various fourier transforms in C
+A little weekend implementation of various fourier transforms in C

 # Compile
 ```